aromatt/side-cli/README.md

 3   baz.com  3.3.3.3
 ```
 Suppose you need to use this database to enrich a large set of domains, annotating
-them with their associated IP:
+each with its associated IP:
 ```
 # input
 {"domain":"foo.com"}